http://medicalxpress.com/news/2016-12-extent-human-brain-specific-dose.html#

 Investigators showed them geometric forms moving across a computer screen while they stared at the center of the screen.
 Using brain-imaging techniques, the researchers mapped which areas of the participants' primary visual cortex these displays activated.

 Once electrode grids were in place, the team used them to stimulate and to record activity in the participants' primary visual cortex.
-After each stimulation, they asked the participants to chart the location and size of the hallucinatory phenomena, or phosphenes, they experienced in their in response to electrical stimulation.
+After each stimulation, they asked the participants to chart the location and size of the hallucinatory phenomena, or phosphenes, they experienced in their visual field in response to electrical stimulation.

 A phosphene is a visual sensation in the absence of light.
 Some phosphenes look like a flickering, fractured formation composed of small zigzagging lines of color dancing at a specific location in the field of vision.
 (For people prone to migraines, such apparitions often herald the onset of a painful headache.)
 Others may just be a burst of light or color.
 (People often "see" phosphenes when they rub their closed eyes.)
 It's long been known that activating the primary visual cortex by direct electrical stimulation can produce phosphenes, which persist for the duration of the stimulation and then vanish.